 What Affects How Long Water Heater Last

-How long do hot water heaters last will be influenced by the corrosion happenning inside the tank.
-Corrosion in one of the main reason a water heater will stop working and start leaking.
-The corrosion processus will began as soon as you put water inside the tank.
+The life expectancy of hot water heaters will be influenced by the corrosion happening inside the tank.
+Corrosion is one of the main reasons a water heater will stop working and start leaking.
+The corrosion process will begin as soon as you put water inside the tank.

 If the glass lining inside the tank is perfect, it will provide protection for couple years, but it doesn’t last long.
 That’s why every water heater is equipped with a magnesium anode to protect it from corrosion.